snowplow/documentation/docs/understanding-tracking-design/managing-tracking-scenarios-console/index.md

 ![](images/ts-17.png)

 :::warning
-This opeartion can't be undo.
+This opeartion can't be reverted.
 :::

 ## Deprecating Published Tracking Scenarios

 You can deprecate a tracking scenario, but this is only possible for *Published* versions.
-To deprecate a Published tracking scenario, got to the **Tracking scenarios** tab and click the **'Deprecate'** button.
+To deprecate a Published tracking scenario, go to the **Tracking scenarios** tab and click the **'Deprecate'** button.

 A confirmation modal will appear where you can add some comments.

 ![](images/ts-18.png)

-Once you deprecate on a Published scenario you will see the new **Deprecated** status.
+Once you deprecate a Published scenario you will see the new **Deprecated** status.

 ![](images/ts-19.png)